 The table displays two measures related to the school's courses that are required for University of California (UC) and/or California State University (CSU) admission for the most recent year for which data is available.
 For more detailed information, please visit http://dq.cde.ca.gov/dataquest/.

-UC/CSU Admission Data 2008-09 Admission Percentage of Students Enrolled in Courses Required for UC/CSU Admission 7.5% Percentage of Graduates Who Completed All Courses Required for UC/CSU Admission 33.2%
+UC/CSU Admission Data Madera HS Percentage of Students Enrolled in Courses Required for UC/CSU Admission in 2010-11 61% Percentage of Graduates Who Completed All Courses Required for UC/CSU Admission in 2009-10 29.9%